syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.NETCORE/virtual-scrolling.md

 # Virtual scrolling

-To achieve better performance in the Scheduler when loading a large number of resources and events, we have added virtual scrolling support in the timeline views to load a large set of resources and events instantly as you scroll.
-You can dynamically load large number of resources and events in timeline view of the Scheduler by setting `true` to the `allowVirtualScrolling` property within the timeline view-specific settings.
-The virtual loading of events is possible in Agenda view, by setting `allowVirtualScrolling` property to `true` within the agenda view specific settings.
+To achieve better performance in the Scheduler when loading a large number of resources and events, we have added virtual scrolling support to load a large set of resources and events instantly as you scroll.
+You can dynamically load large number of resources and events in the Scheduler by setting `true` to the [`allowVirtualScrolling`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Schedule.ScheduleView.html#Syncfusion_EJ2_Schedule_ScheduleView_AllowVirtualScrolling) property within the view specific settings.
+The virtual loading of events is possible in Agenda view, by setting [`allowVirtualScrolling`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Schedule.ScheduleView.html#Syncfusion_EJ2_Schedule_ScheduleView_AllowVirtualScrolling) property to `true` within the agenda view specific settings.

 {% if page.publishingplatform == "aspnet-core" %}